 In Gregory’s time, this contemplative journey was called in Greek, theoria, a journey where “The Lord does not say it is blessed to know something about God, but to have God present within oneself.”
 2

-Thus, for Gregory, there is an emotional dimension to this descent, and the darkness that one discovers in contemplative prayer is suffused with love.
-As we detach from our repetitive thoughts and stories about reality, we enter the infinite cathedral of Presence, one that can be scary at first, But with practice we discover that this Presence is suffused with Love.
-This love arises from a subtle and strong longing, and sometimes from grief.
+Thus, for Gregory, there is an emotional dimension to this descent, and the darkness that one discovers in contemplative prayer is suffused with love, but always coming to us through the portal of suffering–which is why Gregory refers to “the arrow of God.”
+As we detach from our repetitive thoughts and stories about reality, we enter the infinite cathedral of Presence, one that can be scary at first, But with practice we discover that this Presence is suffused with Love that continually shines, even as we navigate through our suffering and losses.
 Being available for this descent one must set aside time each day for silent meditation.
 We cannot control what arises within us when we are silent.
+A complete surrender is required.

 1 Quoted in Michael Cox, Handbook of Christian Spirituality, p.
 70.